Living on the Right Frequency

 4.4 Numbers and Colors

-The mathematical properties of the base 7-number system are the same as those of the base 10-number system.
+The mathematical properties of the base 7 number system are the same as those of the base 10-number system.
 The same complex calculations, including addition, subtraction, multiplication, and division, can be carried out in both systems.
-For example, the number 9 in the base 10-number system corresponds to the number 12 in the base 7-number system (this would be written 12VII and read as one two).
+For example, the number 9 in the base 10-number system corresponds to the number 12 in the base 7 number system (this would be written 12VII and read as one two).
 Similarly, the decimal number 27 corresponds to 36VII.
 If the numbers 25VII and 34VII are added, the result is 62VII.
 Similarly, if 13VII is subtracted from 66VII, the answer is 53VII, and the product of 32VII and 24VII is 1131VII.

-According to this scheme, we can map the colors onto the numbers of the base 7-number system mentioned above as follows: The number 12VII = (one, two – indigo, blue), 36VII = (three, six – green, red), 25VII = (two, five – blue, orange), 34VII = (three, four – green, yellow) 62VII (six, two – red, blue) 13VII = (one, three – indigo, green), 66VII = (six, six – red, red), 53VII = (five, three – orange, green), 32VII = (three, two – green, blue) and 24VII = (two, four – blue, yellow) etc.
+According to this scheme, we can map the colors onto the numbers of the base 7 number system mentioned above as follows: The number 12VII = (one, two – indigo, blue), 36VII = (three, six – green, red), 25VII = (two, five – blue, orange), 34VII = (three, four – green, yellow), 62VII = (six, two – red, blue), 13VII = (one, three – indigo, green), 66VII = (six, six – red, red), 53VII = (five, three – orange, green), 32VII = (three, two – green, blue), and 24VII = (two, four – blue, yellow), etc.

 4.5 Tones and Colors

 By the order of colors and numbers, we connect the violet color with the four-line octave, the indigo color with the three-line octave, and so on, with the red color corresponding to the contra octave.
 The system is, therefore, as follows: Violet = 0 = the four-line octave, indigo = 1 = the three-line octave, blue = 2 = the two-line octave, green = 3 = the one-line octave, yellow = 4 = the small octave, orange = 5 = the great octave, red = 6 = the contra octave.
-Similarly, the tones within each octave are of the following order: c, d, e, f, g, a, and b.
+Similarly, the tones within each octave are in the following order: c, d, e, f, g, a, and b.
 In our combination, it goes as follows: a = red = 6, b = orange = 5, c = yellow = 4, d = green = 3, e = blue = 2, f = indigo = 1, and g = violet = 0 (note the shift in the order of colors, tones, and octaves).
-Each tone is composed of two of the seven colors or two numbers.
+Each tone comprises two of the seven colors or two numbers.
 For example, let us take the tone f’ in the one-line octave.
 In our system, we can write it with the numbers 31VII (three, one) or as colors: green, indigo.
 In the same way, the tone c”’ in the three-line octave can be written 14VII (one, four) or as colors: indigo, yellow.

 Table 4.1: The combination of the Tones, the Colors, and the Numbers in the combination described above.